-Back pain is a common problem which can occur suddenly or over time.
-The back is made up of many structures such as nerves, ligaments, discs, facet joints and muscles which means several areas are a possible source of pain.
-Back pain can also be associated with leg numbness, pins and needles and weakness.
+Back pain is a common problem that can occur suddenly or overtime.
+The back is made up of many structures such as nerves, ligaments, discs, facet joints, and muscles which means several areas are a possible source of pain.
+Back pain can also be associated with leg numbness, pins and needles, and weakness.
 Lower back pain is very common, affecting around 80% of people at some point in their life.

 There are three categories in which health care professionals place lower back pain:

 Non-specific lower back pain (NSLBP) is of musculoskeletal origin.
 While there are many causes of NSLBP, they often fit into either sustained overuse injuries or traumatic (sudden) injuries.
-A traumatic injury usually results in a sprain, irritation or inflammation of the back structures; this can be caused by movements such as bending awkwardly to lift a heavy item when your body isn’t used to it.
+A traumatic injury usually results in a sprain, irritation, or inflammation of the back structures; this can be caused by movements such as bending awkwardly to lift a heavy item when your body isn’t used to it.
 Sustained overuse injuries develop over time; such as unaccustomed repetitive work or working in a sustained awkward posture.
-The most common types of NSLBP are caused by ligament sprains, muscle strains, muscle spasms and chronic conditions such as degenerative joint or disc disease.
+The most common types of NSLBP are caused by ligament sprains, muscle strains and sprains, and chronic conditions such as degenerative joint or disc disease.

 Your physiotherapist can diagnose and treat non-specific lower back pain and rule out any sinister conditions.
 Once your diagnosis is confirmed your physio will advise you on a treatment plan and recovery time.
 Back physiotherapy in Como often involves a combination of physio treatment and home exercises.
-Back physiotherapy Perth can include a variety of techniques such as exercises, hands-on therapy (including dry needling) and education.
+Back physiotherapy Perth can include a variety of techniques such as exercises for lower back, hands-on therapy (including dry needling), and education.
 Physio management often includes advice on ways to remain active during recovery whilst not exacerbating your pain and symptoms.